ItsTheSebbe/4vHelix_GUI/README.md

 - Open .ntrail file.
 - Select edges that need to be reinforced.
 - Press "Reinforce selected edges".
-- Press "Run sequence designer" and select which scaffold you want to use.
+- Press "Run sequence designer"
+- Select which scaffold you want to use (if your desired scaffold is not in here, you can simply add it to the scaffold_files folder).

 ![Screenshot from 2022-03-14 12-23-42](https://user-images.githubusercontent.com/28595211/158162789-7e09d253-d2cb-4f33-b7b9-7173e6946193.png)